zipurman/oVIRT_Simple_Backup/README.md

     ```bash
     mount /mnt/backups
     ```

+ - execute .\backup.sh and configure for your environment under [S]ettings and setup/tag [0] your VMs for backup

 **On the oVirt Engine**  (if using cron to keep the Backup_VM_Appliance alive)  (ONLY REQUIRED FOR 4.2 NOT 4.2.1)
  - As root
     ```bash